-Fraser Health's 2019/20 performance for in-hospital acquired UTI is 15.2, which is not meeting our internal target of 10.0.
-Of the 12 hospitals, Chilliwack, Fraser Canyon and Surrey Memorial are meeting their target.
-We will continue to work with our sites and programs that have opportunities to reduce this infection which can impact a patient's stay in our facilities
+Fraser Health's 2020/21 year-to-date performance for in-hospital acquired UTI is 14.4, which is not meeting our internal target of 10.0.
+Of the 12 hospitals, only Chilliwack General is meeting the target.
+We will continue to work with our sites and programs that have opportunities to reduce this infection which can impact a patient's stay in our facilities.